squidfunk/mkdocs-material/docs/setup/extensions/index.md

 ### Minimal configuration

-The minimal configuration is a good starting point for when you're using Material for MkDocs for the first time.
+This configuration is a good starting point for when you're using Material for MkDocs for the first time.
 The best idea is to explore the [reference], and gradually add what you want to use:

 ``` yaml
 markdown_extensions: